-- Minimum qualifications of an Associate's degree with one year human service experience.
+• Minimum qualifications of an Associate's degree with one year human service experience.
 Direct service workers must have background checks.

-- Preferred qualifications of a Bachelor's degree with one year experience in human services working with children/youth
+• Preferred qualifications of a Bachelor's degree with one year experience in human services working with children/youth

-- Training: Mandated Reporter
+• Training: Mandated Reporter

-- Personal Safety/ Safety In The Community

-- Strength Based Approaches

-- Suicide prevention training

-- Domestic Violence Signs and Basic Interventions

-- Trauma Informed Care
+• Trauma Informed Care

-- Minimum qualification of a Bachelor's degree with three years of experience in human services. - Preferred qualification of a Master's with one year experience in human services working with children/youth.
+• Minimum qualification of a Bachelor's degree with three years of experience in human services.

+• Preferred qualification of a Master's with one year experience in human services working with children/youth.